 On some of the beaches, you can even drive on the beach, which is great for those hoping to be able to enjoy lunch from the back of their car or be closer to their surfboards and boogie boards.

-You can walk on the Daytona Beach Boardwalk to get some amazing views of the coast, or spend the afternoon in the Ocean Walk Shoppes shopping or eating your way through the restaurants there.
+You can walk on the Daytona Beach Boardwalk to get some amazing views of the coast, or spend the afternoon in the Ocean Walk Shoppes shopping or eating.

 This is very much a “happening” place for people who want the hustle and bustle of a busy beach town while also being able to ride the waves.